 - Application Deadline: March 31, 2018

-- Course Level: Scholarships are available for pursuing graduate (master’s) programme.
+- Course Level: The studentships are available for pursuing graduate (master’s) programme.

-- Study Subject: Scholarships are awarded in the field of actuarial science.
+- Study Subject: The studentships are awarded in the field of actuarial science.

-- Number of Scholarships: There are three scholarships available.
+- Number of Awards: There are three scholarships available.

 - Eligible Countries: Both Canadian and foreign students are eligible to apply.

 - Entrance Requirements: Applicants must meet the following eligibility requirements: